Poor interpretation of CTG can result in stillbirth and brain injury8 Sep 2022 | Jodi Newton

 When is CTG used, what does it look like, and how does it work?

 CTG is an electronic device used during pregnancy and labour to check the fetal heart rate and maternal contractions.
-There are a wide range of methods to monitor fetal and maternal wellbeing, but CTG is the most used technique in hospitals, particularly during the later stages of pregnancy and throughout labour.
+There is a wide range of methods to monitor fetal and maternal well-being, but CTG is the most used technique in hospitals, particularly during the later stages of pregnancy and throughout labour.

 The clinician should discuss the use of CTG with the mother and why they are using it.
 The mother is entitled to decline this technology.

-The device consists of two transducers which look like stick on discs and these are fixed to the abdomen of the pregnant woman with a belt.
+The device consists of two transducers which look like stick-on discs and these are fixed to the abdomen of the pregnant woman with a belt.
 The belt will be attached to the machine which will display on a screen the data taken by the transducers.
-The machine will usually sit at the bed-side of the mother and the fetal heart-beat will be audible.
-The reason why there are two transducers is because one is used to record the fetal heart rate with ultrasound technology and the other can read the maternal contractions.
+The machine will usually sit at the bedside of the mother and the fetal heartbeat will be audible.
+The reason why there are two transducers is that one is used to record the fetal heart rate with ultrasound technology and the other can read the maternal contractions.
 Both are important barometers for the health of the baby and mother.
 There are other important measurements to be regularly assessed by a clinician as well during pregnancy and labour, such as maternal temperature, blood loss, and the severity of the pain during contractions which cannot be analysed by a CTG.

 When the CTG shows a non-reassuring or abnormal pattern, this is a trigger for the obstetricians and midwives to assess the health of the baby and mother more closely.
 When the CTG has two or more features of concern or any abnormal features, it is classified as abnormal.

 It is useful for reliable screening of a fetus in a normal condition as well, as if there is sufficient evidence to conclude that the recording was normal, this may mean that further monitoring is unnecessary.